 |product data feed|

-In Intershop 7/Intershop Commerce Management, product data feeds are a mechanism to externalize the content of the product repository on a regular base to different targets:
+In Intershop 7/Intershop Commerce Management, product data feeds are a mechanism to transfer the content of the product repository on a regular base to different targets:

 A product datasheet is an online document that contains all relevant information about a release of Intershop products, including